TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- Contains basic torso set and basic legs set
 				- This will also be true of the MMO setup
 			- Later the animations will depend on what we are wearing in the armour slot
+		- Movement component shall expose "movement amount" from whose the frame number will be calculated statelessly

 - Particles and flavours
 	- std::unordered_map<particle_flavour_id, vector of particles>